o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-client-auth/setup.md

 After deploying the CDK application, your project's resource mapping file must be updated to export the deployed REST API information so that you can use the deployed AWS resources.

-Use the [Resource Mapping Tool](/docs/user-guide/gems/reference/aws/aws-core/resource-mapping-tool.md) to add the following information to your project's resource mapping file:
+Use the [Resource Mapping Tool](/docs/user-guide/gems/reference/aws/aws-core/resource-mapping-tool.md) to add the following mappings to your project's resource mapping file:

 * `AWSClientAuth.CognitoUserPoolId`
 * `AWSClientAuth.CognitoUserPoolAppClientId`